-Requirement Description Details and expertise of the EAP who prepared the EMPr; Ms Melissa Mackay including curriculum vitae. of Cape Environmental Assessment Practitioners.
-See Cover Page.
-Appendix 6.
-A detailed description of the aspects of the activity that are Section 1 covered by the EMPr as identified by the project description.
-A map at an appropriate scale which superimposes the Appendix 1 proposed activity, its associated structures, and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that must be avoided, including buffers A description of the impact management objectives, Section 4 - Environmental including management statements, identifying the impacts Impacts & Mitigations and risks that need to be avoided, managed and mitigated Section 5 - Responsibilities as identified through the environmental impact assessment Section 6 - Pre-Construction process for all the phases of the development including - Design (i) Planning and design; Section 7 - Construction (ii) Pre-construction activities; Phase (iii) Construction activities; Section 8 - Operation Phase (iv) Rehabilitation of the environment after construction and where applicable post closure; and (v) Where relevant, operation activities.
-Continu 4 A description and identification of impact management outcomes required for the aspects contemplated above.
-Section 4 A description of the proposed impact management actions, Section 4 identifying the manner in which the impact management Section 6 objectives and outcomes contemplated above will be Section 7 achieved and must, where applicable include actions to - Section 8 (i) Avoid, modify, remedy control or stop any action, oconorro activity or process which causes pollution or environmental degradation; (ii) Comply with any prescribed environmental management standards or practises; (iii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (iv) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable.
-The method of monitoring the implementation of the impact Section 9 management actions contemplated above.
-Section 11 The frequency of monitoring the implementation of the Section 9 impact management actions contemplated above.
+Requirement Description Details and expertise of the EAP who prepared the EMPr; including curriculum vitae.
+See Annexure 5 A detailed description of the aspects of the activity that are covered by the EMPr as identified by the project description.
+Section 1 A map at an appropriate scale which superimposes the proposed activity, its associated structures, and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that must be avoided, including buffers Annexure 1 and Annexure 3 A description of the impact management objectives, including management statements, identifying the impacts and risks that need to be avoided, managed and mitigated as identified through the environmental impact assessment process for all the phases of the development including - Section 4 - Environmental Impacts and Mitigations Section 5 - Responsibilities Section 7 - Pre-Construction (i.)
+Planning and design; Design (ii.)
+Pre-construction activities;(iii.)
+Construction activities; Section 8 - Construction Phase (iv.)
+Rehabilitation of the environment after construction and where applicable post closure; and Section 9 - Operation Phase (v.)
+Where relevant, operation activities.
+A description and identification of impact management outcomes required for the aspects contemplated above.
+Section 4 A description of the proposed impact management actions, identifying the manner in which the impact management objectives and outcomes contemplated above will be achieved and must, where applicable include actions to - (i.)
+Avoid, modify, remedy control or stop any action, activity Section 4 - Environmental Impacts and Mitigations Section 7 - Pre-Construction Design or process which causes pollution or environmental degradation; Section 8 - Construction Phase (ii.)
+Comply with any prescribed environmental management standards or practises; Section 9 - Operation Phase

-Requirement Description An indication of the persons who will be responsible for the Section 5 implementation of the impact management actions.
-The time periods within which the impact management Not Applicable actions must be implemented.
-The mechanism for monitoring compliance with the impact Section 9 management actions.
-A program for reporting on compliance, taking into account Section 9 the requirements as prescribed in the Regulations.
-An environmental awareness plan describing the manner Section 5 in which - Section 6 (i) The applicant intends to inform his or her employees Section 7 of any environmental risk which may result from their Section 8 work; and Section 9 (ii) Risks must be dealt with in order to avoid pollution or the degradation of the environment.
-Any specific information that may be required by the Not Applicable. competent authority.
+(iii.)
+Comply with any applicable provisions of the Act regarding closure, where applicable; and (iv.)
+Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable.
+The method of monitoring the implementation of the impact management actions contemplated above.
+Section 10 Section 12 The frequency of monitoring the implementation of the impact management actions contemplated above Section 10 An indication of the persons who will be responsible for the implementation of the impact management actions.
+Section 5 The time periods within which the impact management actions must be implemented.
+Not applicable A program for reporting on compliance, taking into account the requirements as prescribed in the Regulations.
+Section 10 An environmental awareness plan describing the manner in which - Section 5 - Responsibilities (i.)
+The applicant intends to inform his or her employees of any environmental risk which may result from their work; Section 7 - Pre-Construction Design and Section 8 - Construction Phase (ii.)
+Risks must be dealt with in order to avoid pollution or the degradation of the environment.
+Section 9 - Operation Phase n Section 10 - Monitoring Any specific information that may be required by the competent authority.
+Not applicable